stevekm/nextflow-demos/README.md

 - `profiles-Docker-module`: usage of 'profiles' to change process execution behavior to use Docker or environment modules

+- `Groovy-code`: example of using inline Groovy code inside the Nextflow pipeline

 # Usage

 You can use the following commands inside the provided demo subdirs to run the demo pipelines.